aeells/devops-pairing-exercise/Interview.md

 ```
 6:
 ```
 Q: What does NAT stand for and when is it used?
 A: Network Address Translation.
-A NAT Gateway is a host that bridges connectivity between a private network and the outside networks.
+A NAT Gateway is a host that bridges connectivity between a private network and outside networks, used for instance when doing a `yum update` from a private subnet.
 ```
 7:
 ```